With thanks and love to MrDrP and his family.

 Nothing obvious occurred to her.

 True, she had never been the most regular churchgoer, but she did believe in God and always tried to do the right thing.
-She always tried to help people, and it wasn't something she did because it was expected or because it was something she was supposed to do.
+She always tried to help people, and it wasn't something she did because it was expected.
 She sincerely liked doing it.

 And I'm a murder victim for God's sake!
 Why is this happening to me!

 She got herself back under control.
-Obviously, self-righteousness was a sin she couldn't deny she was guilty of.
+Obviously, self-righteousness wasn't a sin she could deny being guilty of.

 She also couldn't deny that helping others had also brought along something else: fame.
 She knew she could be very prideful, even arrogant at times.
 And she most definitely had problems accepting that others might not be as driven as she.
 And, without question, she paradoxically had major issues with those who were just as driven.